microspectrometer/dev-kit-2020/doc/interface.md

 the pixel array is greatly simplified by the dev-kit digital interface:

-- pixel configuration details are excluded because the `SPI-out` interface defaults to the optimal settings
+- pixel configuration details are excluded because the `SPI-out` interface defaults to the optimal settings for our spectrometer:
     - active pixels: all
+    - pixel height: largest
-    - pixel size: largest
+    - pixel pitch: largest
-    - pixel voltage gain: 1x
+    - pixel voltage gain: smallest (1x)
 - data acquisition details are encapsulated in higher-level functions provided by the `SPI-out` interface:
     - set exposure time (a.k.a integration time)